 \section{Introduction}

-The RW is a spatially and kinematically coherent, 2.7 kpc long arrangement of dense gas in the solar neighborhood, recently discovered by \cite{Alves2020} (hereafter A20) and can be traced by the young star forming regions such as Orion, Perseus, Taurus, Cepheus and Cygnus.
-Using the precise distance measurements from \cite{zucker20}, it was found that the molecular clouds in this region align themselves to form a vertical damped sinusoidal wave-like structure with a maximum vertical displacement of around 160 pc.
+The Radcliffe Wave (RW) is a spatially and kinematically coherent, 2.7 kpc long arrangement of dense gas in the solar neighbourhood that was recently discovered by \cite{Alves2020}, in the work hereafter denoted as A20.
+It can be traced by the young star forming regions such as Orion, Perseus, Taurus, Cepheus and Cygnus.
+Using the precise distance measurements from \cite{zucker20}, it was found that the molecular clouds in this region align themselves to form a damped sinusoidal wave-like structure with a maximum vertical displacement of around 160 pc.
 Recent revelations in astrometry have unveiled the kinematics of individual star-forming regions of the RW \citep{kounkel2018, galli2019, kuhn2019, kuhn2020, zari19, pav2021, gro21, swiggum21}.
-However, a dynamical connection between the regions along the wave remains elusive and the nature and origin of this feature found in the dense gas is not well understood.
-Studies have shown similar distortions in the vertical direction for the nearby disk-galaxies \citep{edelsohn1997, matt2008}, which are likely generated by a perturbation such as the passage of a satellite galaxy.
-Calculations also point out to the possibility of RW being a Kelvin-Helmholtz instability \citep{Fleck2020}.
-A corrugation with a similar sinusoidal wave-like morphology discovered towards the inner galaxy, the Gangotri wave, might be a potential RW sibling \citep{veena2021}.
-Another recently discovered corrugation feature in the solar neighborhood traced by the OB stars, the Cepheus spur, may be related to the RW as well \citep{pangon2021}.
+However, a dynamical connection between the regions along the wave remains elusive and the nature and origin of this feature found in the dense gas are not well understood.
+Studies have shown similar distortions in the vertical direction for the nearby disk-galaxies \citep{edelsohn1997, matt2008, narayan20}, which are likely generated by a perturbation such as the passage of a satellite galaxy.
+Calculations also point to the possibility of the RW resulting from a Kelvin-Helmholtz instability \citep{Fleck2020}.
+A corrugation with a similar sinusoidal wave-like morphology discovered towards the inner galaxy, the Gangotri Wave, might be a potential RW sibling \citep{veena2021}.
+Another recently discovered corrugation feature in the solar neighbourhood traced by the OB stars, the Cepheus spur, may be related to the RW as well \citep{pangon2021}.

 Our primary motivation behind this work is to identify the RW signature in the kinematics of young stars and clusters, as well as to understand the nature of this undulation using the vertical component of velocity.
-Thanks to the Gaia mission \citep{gaia16,gaia18a,gaia21}, we now have parallax and proper motion measurements for over a billion stars, which helped in tracing the spiral arms in the solar neighbourhood using dynamically cold stellar populations \citep{cantat18, cantat20, khop2019, kounkel2020, xu20, xu21, poggio21, zari21, medina21, castro21} and also to map out the Galactic warp in different stellar populations based on their age \citep{poggio18, lopez19, rom2019,chengdong19, cheng20, cantat20}.
+Thanks to the Gaia mission \citep{gaia16,gaia18a,gaia21}, we now have parallax and proper motion measurements for over a billion stars, which have helped in tracing the spiral arms in the solar neighbourhood using dynamically cold stellar populations \citep{cantat18, cantat20, khop2019, kounkel2020, xu20, xu21, poggio21, zari21, medina21, castro21} and also to map out the Galactic warp in different stellar populations based on their age \citep{poggio18, lopez19, rom2019,chengdong19, cheng20, cantat20}.